learn-co-curriculum/dsc-understanding-self/README.md

 ## Introduction
 In this lesson, you'll learn a little more about `self` in object-oriented Python (OOP).
 You've seen a little bit about self when you learned about defining and calling instance methods.
 So far you've seen that `self` is always explicitly defined as the instance method's **first parameter**.
 You've also seen that instance methods implicitly use the instance object as the **first argument** when you call the method.
 By convention, you name this first parameter `self` since it is a reference to the object on which you are operating.
 Let's take a look at some code that uses `self`.

-## Objectives

-You will be able to:

-* Use self
-* Operate on self
-* Use self to call instance methods

 ## Using `self`

 In order to really understand self and how it's used, it is best to use an example.
 Let's use the example of a **Person** class.
 A class produces instance objects, which in turn are just pieces of code that bundle together attributes like descriptors and behaviors.
 For example, an instance object of a Person class can have descriptors like `height`, `weight`, `age`, etc. and also have behaviors such as `saying_hello`, `eat_breakfast`, `talk_about_weather`, etc.